 Forested landscapes are a mix of private, tribal and public land.
 Of the 15 million acres of commercially productive timberland in Minnesota, county/municipal, state, and federal levels each own between 13 and 18 percent.
 Private, tribal and industry-owned lands constitute the largest block of landholdings, at 53 percent or approximately 8 million acres (see DNR, Minnesota Facts & Figures: Forests).

-Managing private forest lands is complicated by the large number of owners and the multiple entities that provide services to these owners.
+Private landowners manage approximately 6.8 million acres, or 40 percent of forest lands.
+Managing these private forest lands is complicated by the large number of owners and the multiple entities that provide services to these owners.
 A recent USDA survey shows considerable fragmentation into small holdings.
 Ownership of less than 20 acres is the fastest growing category.
 According to a recent USDA Forest Service forest inventory analysis, there are more than 125,000 landowners in the 0-20 acre category.
 Many of these smaller parcels are in sensitive areas adjacent to lakes, streams, and rivers.

 Many of these small tract owners are not interested or able to manage their property for timber/fiber production.
 They are far more interested in other recreational uses of their property, as indicated by survey research.

 It is expected that the cost and value of wood products will continue to increase, along with the increasing fragmentation of smaller holdings of timberland.
 This makes management of these lands even more critical.